 Past NAEP assessments have shown that over 40 percent of fourth- and eighth-grade students reported watching four or more hours of television each day.
 A major concern is that time spent watching television results in less time available for homework and related academic activities.
-The effects of such extensive television exposure are difficult to document, but there is a generally negative relationship between NAEP score results and hours watched.
+The effects of such extensive television exposure are difficult to document, but there is a generally negative relationship between NAEP score results and hours watched.64

 Students were asked how much television they usually watched each day.
-The results for fourth- and eighth-grade public school students in the DDESS are shown in Tables 7.3A and 7.3B, respectively.
+The results for fourth- and eighth-grade public school students in the DoDDS are shown in Tables 7.3A and 7.3B, respectively.

-- Among fourth graders, 24 percent reported watching six or more hours of television on a typical day.
-This percentage was greater than the percentage who reported watching one hour or less (20 percent). - The percentage of fourth graders in the DDESS who reported watching six or more hours of television a day was somewhat greater than the percentage for the nation (20 percent). - Based on the 1996 state results, the average mathematics scale score for fourth-grade students who reported watching two to three hours of television a day (229) was higher than that for students who reported watching one hour or less (224). - The average scale score for fourth graders who reported watching two to three hours of television a day was higher than that for students who reported watching six hours or more (217). - Among eighth graders, 21 percent reported watching six or more hours of television on a typical day.
-This percentage was greater than the percentage who reported watching one hour or less (10 percent). - The percentage of eighth graders in the DDESS who reported watching six or more hours of television a day was greater than the percentage for the nation (14 percent). - The average scale score for eighth graders who reported watching two to three hours of television a day was higher than that for students who reported watching six hours or more (251).
+- Among fourth graders, 20 percent reported watching six or more hours of television on a typical day.
+This percentage was smaller than the percentage who reported watching one hour or less (25 percent). - The percentage of fourth graders in the DoDDS who reported watching six or more hours of television a day was not significantly different from the percentage for the nation (20 percent). - Based on the 1996 state results, the average mathematics scale score for fourth-grade students who reported watching two to three hours of television a day (228) was not significantly different from that for students who reported watching one hour or less (224). - The average scale score for fourth graders who reported watching two to three hours of television a day was higher than that for students who reported watching six hours or more (213). - Among eighth graders, 15 percent reported watching six or more hours of television on a typical day.
+This percentage did not differ significantly from the percentage who reported watching one hour or less (15 percent). - The percentage of eighth graders in the DoDDS who reported watching six or more hours of television a day was not significantly different from the percentage for the nation (14 percent). - Based on the 1996 state results, the average mathematics scale score for eighth-grade students who reported watching two to three hours of television a day (280) was not significantly different from that for students who reported watching one hour or less (284). - The average scale score for eighth graders who reported watching two to three hours of television a day was higher than that for students who reported watching six hours or more (258).

-&lt;sup>64 Campbell, J.R., P.L.
+Campbell, J.R., P.L.
 Donahue, C.M.
 Reese, and G.W.
 Phillips.
 NAEP 1994 Reading Report Card for the Nation and the States.
 (Washington, DC: National Center for Education Statistics, 1996); Beatty, A.S., C.M.
 Reese, H.R.
 Persky, and P. Carr.
 NAEP 1994 U.S. History Report Card.
 (Washington, DC: National Center for Education Statistics, 1996); Persky, H.R., C.M.
 Reese, C.Y.
 O'Sullivan, S. Lazer, J. Moore, and S. Shakrani.
 NAEP 1994 Geography Report Card.
 (Washington, DC: National Center for Education Statistics, 1996).